AdaneNT/AI-Video-Clipping-/README.md

 **Other Datasets**: **TVSum** and **SumMe** for direct comparison with stateof-the-art (SOTA) methods.
 TVSum dataset comprises 50 videos, each typically ranging from 1 to 5 minutes in duration.
 The dataset includes various genres, such as news and documentary.
 SumMe dataset consists of 25 videos, with durations ranging from 1 to 6 minutes.
-> **Note:** Access to the TV2 dataset may be restricted.
+> **Note:** Access to the newsroom dataset may be restricted.
 TVSum and SumMe are public; please follow their licenses and download instructions.

 ## How to Train